techidaily/site-review-topics/source/_posts/realme-gt-5-240w-video-recovery-recover-deleted-videos-from-realme-gt-5-240w-by-fonelab-android-recover-video.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     This kind of situation will bring video loss to users if no updated backup available.
 In such circumstance, you are required to opt for video recovery solutions to recover deleted video from Realme GT 5 (240W).
-So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
+So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
   </p>
 </div>